Sfeer | soundboard

 Select neutral music

 Neutral music is difficult to find because it can be the opposite of what music normally tries to do: evoke emotion.
 Neutral music is perfect for storytelling for the same reason ambient soundscapes are.
-They don't force a possibly unfitting mood.
+They don't force a potentially unfitting mood.
 Neutral music can be as simple as a cello playing a few notes with little variation.

 7